-Asset Development and Disposal Programme
+Asset Development and Disposal Programme (ADDP)

 The Asset Development and Disposal Programme (ADDP) is one of the 28 transformation programmes to deliver a sustainable council.
 It is changing how the council is doing things in terms of process, consideration of risk and overall culture as well as a proactive delivery approach.